KoenZomers/OmnikApi/README.md

 ## Troubleshooting

 In case you can't get the code to work, feel free to reach out.
 I'll be happy to help if I can.
+If the output does show you the "Incoming data from pull action", send along a copy of the exact output provided there.
+Some scenarios I hear about more often:

 ### Code crashes during execution